 June 2024

-Health Care Aides (HCAs) are instrumental in delivering up to 80% of the direct care to older Canadian adults in long-term care or at home.
-They are the primary profession providing frontline care to our aging populations.
+Health Care Aides (HCAs) provide nearly 80% of direct care for older adults in Canada—both in long-term care and at home.
+They’re the frontline of support for our aging population.

 Timeframe: